dulce-pang/Dulce-portfolio/README.md

-# ⚡ react-ts-firebase-tutorial
+# ⚡ react-ts-yarn-inventory

-Tutorial built using Vite + React + TypeScript + Tailwind with Firebase.
+Yarn inventory system built using Vite + React + TypeScript + Tailwind with Firebase.

 ## Motivation

-To provide an efficient and a quick way to understand how to implement CRUD functionality in the new version of Firebase (v9).
-Paired with ReactJs and TS, Firebase is a great tool for a quick prototyping or for someone learning full stack development.
+To provide a way to categorize yarn you own so you can plan to use it for different projects.

-This starter uses following libraries:
+This uses following libraries:

 - Vite
 - React